 She had been prosecuted for drug dealing, and had even been involved in a scandal involving a politician in the massage parlor; I saw the stories and her mugshot online.
 Well, she had seen an easy trick, an easy mark in Mark if you will, and had plied her snake-oil charms on him.
 He had fallen in love with Sandra and gotten married to her, and she, of course, had bled–was bleeding–him dry.

 First I heard of her was the case notes emailed to me the day I started.
-All they said was that he had a ‘girlfriend’ and they had a supervised-by-the-caregiver ‘date’ once a week for a couple of hours at a place to be specified each week.
+All they said was that he had a ‘girlfriend’ and they had a caregiver-supervised ‘date’ once a week for a couple of hours at a place to be specified each week.
 I thought that was cute and poignant, in a naïve way, cos I had never met her, and thought it was cool that he was trying to maintain as normal a life as he could under difficult circumstances.

 And just how difficult the circumstances were became apparent the minute I met his ‘girlfriend’ for the first time.
 I had by that point been briefed by his case worker on whom she was and sort of knew what to expect, but she still turned my stomach.
 Thirty-five, dripping crap bling, rail-thin, probably deep into drugs, instantly radiating bad electricity.
 I did not like her the minute I laid eyes on her.
 She had one tattoo on her neck from the old movie Dead Presidents of a guy wielding two guns, and another one on her right bicep of a black rose.
 Above the rose it said “LOVED BY FEW” and below it said “HATED BY MANY,” which may tell you something.